BlockScope/blockscope/www-hakyll/drafts/2021-12-13-iffy-diffy.rst

       TyConApp heqTyCon [typeKind t1, typeKind t2, t1, t2]
     #endif

-With ``GHC >= 8.4`` something changed with GHC so that the uom-plugin is unable to solve unit equations it was good at before.
-Using ``git bisect`` I found the commmit in GHC that broke the plugin but haven't yet figured out the problem.
+With something changed with GHC so that The uom-plugin is unable help ``GHC >= 8.4`` to solve unit equations it was good at before.
+Using ``git bisect`` I found the commit in GHC that broke the plugin but haven't yet figured out the problem.

     "The GHC API does not make allowances for easy migrations -- it's just too hard.
 Not sure where it needs to be mentioned. ...
 But anyone using the GHC